brunsa2/the-hop-track-map/README.md

 ![Milwaukee Streetcar track map](Track_map.png)

 The system is currently under construction and the map will be periodically updated to reflect new construction.
+As construction of track work is mostly complete and coming to a close for the 2017 construction season, future updates will likely be less frequent.

 Inclusion criteria
 ------------------